glemiere/driftlock/assets/formatters/execute-step.md

 ===========================================================
-5. NO QUALITY-GATE EXECUTION
+5. QUALITY GATE HANDOFF
 ===========================================================

-- You **never** run:
-  - build
-  - tests
-  - lint
-- The orchestrator handles the build/test/lint quality gate outside of you.
+- The orchestrator handles the build/lint/test quality gate outside of you.
-- You may only **react** to:
-  - a short summary of failing checks,
-  - the previous step description,
-  - and any prior patch/context included in the prompt.
+- If the step explicitly says to rerun a specific test suite (or if you need a targeted test to validate a regression fix), you may run only that scoped command.
+- Do not replace the orchestrator’s quality gate with broad, multi-project test or lint runs unless the step explicitly requires it.

 Your role is narrowly defined:
 **given a step, a mode, and a failure summary (if any), emit the safest, smallest possible patch + metadata, or decline with a clear reason.**